TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/handbook/scheincriterias.md

 ## Add a Scheincriteria

-To add a criteria click on the "+ Add" button in the upper right.
+To add a criteria click on the "+ New" button in the upper right.
 A form with two input opens up (see below).
 Please note that it is possible to add two types of the same criteria however all criterias are linked together with a logic "AND" (therefore the students have to pass _all_ criterias).
 Make sure that your criterias do not contradict themselfs.

 ![Criteria form](./assets/criteria_forms/base_criteria_form.png)